Azure/portaldocs/portal-sdk/generated/top-extensions-configuration.md

 As per the safe deployment mandate, all the configuration changes are treated as code changes.
 Consequently, they use similar deployment processes.

-All changes that are checked in to the dev branch will be deployed in the following order: Dogfood -> RC -> MPAC -> PROD-> National Clouds (BlackForest, FairFax, and Mooncake).
+All changes that are checked in to the dev branch will be deployed in the following order: Dogfood -> RC -> MPAC -> PROD-> National Clouds (FairFax, and Mooncake).
 The table located at in [top-extensions-svc-lvl-agreements.md](top-extensions-svc-lvl-agreements.md) specifies the amount of time allowed to complete the deployment.

 <a name="portal-extension-configuration-process-details-expediting-deployment"></a>
 ### Expediting deployment